w7978708wen/Student-Home-Rental-Analysis/README.md

 Example 2: Only 1 type of building is children-friendly, which is Fantastic Apartment (APT-5).
 This is why most applicants who identify as children-accompanied put this building as their first choice, even though this building has the highest rent.
 Besides exploring the spreadsheets, it is important to know the client by going onto their website, social media, etc.

-I will be creating more data visualizations later.
-Thank you for reading.